All Episodes

 Now let's go to the shoot down.

-Well, that actually is a good thing because we need to go in there and recover it and see what kind of capabilities and payload are on this balloon so we know and can reverse engineer what China and the CCP were doing to us, and we can call them out on their lies.
+Well, that actually is a good thing because we need to go in there and recover it and see what kind of capabilities and payload are on this balloon so we know and can reverse engineer what China and the CCP were doing to us.

-That should have happened on the other side, literally, of the world when the balloon hit the Aleutian Islands and the territorial waters of the United States of America.
+That should have happened on the other side, literally, of the world, when the balloon hit the Aleutian Islands and the territorial waters of the United States of America.

 I think you saw the strategic difference between how President Trump would have handled this versus how Biden would have handled this.

-And look, I can tell you for a fact that I talked to President Trump during the balloon saga, and I said, Sir, you know, if this happened during our watch, I would have told you immediately, and I think I know what your response would have been.
+And look, I can tell you for a fact that I talked to President Trump during the balloon saga and I said, Sir, you know, if this happened during our watch, I would have told you immediately, and I think I know what your response would have been.

 And he basically said, Yeah, shoot it down.